Christopher Morel Player Props: Cubs vs. Mets

-Christopher Morel -- 1-for-4 with a home run and an RBI in his most recent game -- will be in action for the Chicago Cubs against the New York Mets, with Kodai Senga on the hill, on May 23 at 7:40 PM ET.
+Christopher Morel -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the Chicago Cubs against the New York Mets, with Kodai Senga on the mound, on May 24 at 7:40 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Phillies.
+In his most recent game, he notched a home run while going 1-for-3 against the Mets.

 Christopher Morel Game Info & Props vs. the Mets